Wednesday, April 24, 2024

 The hunters would place all of their sins and crimes upon the Wytches they'd murdered, while they'd lay claim to all of their worldly possessions, history and life accomplishments to wear as if it were their own.
 The public record would then be carefully altered by agents of the hunters to reflect such lies, in order to ensure that the truth was never found.

-She spied though the little bird's eyes as the man ran in his feeble attempt to escape.
+She spied through the little bird's eyes as the man ran in his feeble attempt to escape.
 The bird watched intensely while real tears streamed down her own cheeks.

 He arrived at a branching point in the path he'd been following and paused long enough to make a decision.